Access Tokens and Other Square Credentials

 • Personal access token - Provides unrestricted Square API access to resources in a Square account.
 For example, you can use your own personal access token in Square API calls to perform any activity on any resource in your Square account.

 • OAuth access token - Provides authenticated and scoped Square API access to resources in a Square account.
-Applications use OAuth access tokens to access resources in other Square accounts on behalf of account owners.
-For example, Square sellers can sign up to use a third-party application that performs some activity on the resources in their account.
-In this case, the application makes Square API calls on behalf of a given Square seller.
+Applications use OAuth access tokens in Square API calls to access resources on behalf of account owners.
+For example, when Square sellers sign up to use an application, they grant the specific permissions (scopes) that the application needs to perform some activity on their account resources.

 Link to section